axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/withdraw-nft.md

 ## Step 3.
 Approve the NFT

-To withdraw an NFT, you need to grant Ronin Bridge permission to transfer it, which is also referred to as *approval*.
+To withdraw an NFT, you need to grant Ronin Bridge permission to bridge it, which is also referred to as *approval*.
 You have two ways to do it: approve a single token or approve all tokens.

 ### Approve a single token

-Approving a single token means that every time you transfer an NFT, you will need to approve each token individually.
-So when you transfer another token in the future, you will need to approve it again.
+Approving a single token means that every time you bridge an NFT, you will need to approve each token individually.
+So when you bridge another token in the future, you will need to approve it again.

 1. With the NFT selected, click **Approve NFT**.
    ![nft-withdrawal-6](../assets/nft-withdrawal-6.png)